wp-plugins/flexytalk-widget/readme.txt

 * How do I answer chat request coming from my web site?
 You must signin to the IM account you entered during setup.
 Once you're online, visitors are able to request to chat with you.
 Then you just chat as you usually do.
 You may signin to your account on GTALK, Gmail web interface, any IM client you like, phone or any mobile device.

+* View all information about the visitor like Country, city and URL where they are requesting help.

-*FlexyTalk widget is simple to install and simple to use.
+* FlexyTalk widget is simple to install and simple to use.
 No need to download any software or learn complicated chat interfaces.

 * **Lightweight:** FlexyTalk downloads some small scripts and does very little client processing.